aurc/loggo/README.md

 Flags:
   -f, --filter string        Standard GCP filters
+      --force-auth           Force re-authentication even if you may have a valid authentication file.
   -d, --from string          Start streaming from:
                                Relative: Use format "1s", "1m", "1h" or "1d", where:
                                          digit followed by s, m, h, d as second, minute, hour, day.